 3.1.
-The shape of the light emitting surfaces must be simple and not easily confused at normal observation distances with a letter, a digit or a triangle.
-However, a shape resembling the letters and digits of simple form, O, I, U and 8 is permissible.
+The shape of the light emitting surfaces shall not be easily confused with the triangular shape, as prescribed for retro-reflectors mentioned in paragraph 2.1., from a minimum observation distance of [10] metres.

 3.2.
 The light emitting surface of the retro-reflective device must be at least 25 cm2.